Lahore court allows police to take PTI’s Fawad Chaudhry to Islamabad

 Fawad’s arrest comes an hour after he, along with scores of party workers, gathered outside PTI Chairman Imran Khan’s Zaman Park residence in Lahore, claiming to avert the government’s alleged plan to arrest the party chief.

+Separately, PTI leader Hammad Azhar claimed “police officers pointed their rifles at me and threatened me to back off” when he, along with party leaders, were following the motorcade of the law enforcers.

-PTI leader Farrukh Habib, while confirming that Fawad was taken into custody from his residence, said: “This imported government has gone berserk.”
+Condemning the arrest, PTI leader Farrukh Habib said: “This imported government has gone berserk.”

 Meanwhile, former federal minister Hammad Azhar said Fawad had been taken to the counter-terrorism department’s regional office in Lahore, as PTI leader Ali Muhammad Khan said that he is not a terrorist.